sbojorge/Connect4/README.md

 # **CONNECT 4**

-Connect Four (also known as Connect 4, Four Up, Plot Four, Find Four, Captain's Mistress, Four in a Row, Drop Four, and Gravitrips in the Soviet Union) is a two-player connection board game, in which the players choose a color and then take turns dropping colored tokens into a seven-column, six-row vertically suspended grid.
+Connect Four (also known as Connect 4, Four Up, Plot Four, Find Four, Captain's Mistress, Four in a Row, Drop Four, and Gravitrips in the Soviet Union) is a popular two-player connection board game, in which the players choose a color and then take turns dropping colored tokens into a seven-column, six-row vertically suspended grid.
 The pieces fall straight down, occupying the lowest available space within the column.
 The objective of the game is to be the first to form a horizontal, vertical, or diagonal line of four of one's own tokens.

+For my project I made a simplified version where the the winner is the first one to have 4 in a **horizontal row**.

 ## How to play